athoune/Presentations/01_apache/index.md

 # Apache forks #

-Apache pick in its pool of worker for PHP content or static content.
+Apache pick in its pool of workers for PHP content or static content.

 Forked workers is not good for static contents.